Linch1/WTM/README.md

 # WTM
-WTM:  Wordpress theme manager is library for easly manage a wordpress theme
+**Wordpress theme manager** is library for easly manage a wordpress theme